 Tips for maximizing your bonus in Q2 2023

 - Remember to activate your bonus categories the first day you’re able to.
 You can easily enroll by logging in to your Discover account through the issuer’s cash back calendar page.

 - Do the majority of your household and food shopping, from shampoo to cleaning supplies to fresh produce, at wholesale clubs.
 And don’t forget to check out with your rotating category Discover card.

 - From April to the end of June, be sure to pay for all dining meals with your Discover it Cash Back or Discover it Student Cash Back card.
 Whether you’re grabbing a burger at your favorite local diner, snagging a coffee at your neighborhood Starbucks or getting sushi delivered to your door, you’ll earn 5 percent cash back.

 Discover vs. Chase bonus categories

-Chase also offers a 5% cash back bonus in categories that rotate quarterly.
-From April 1 to June 30, Chase Freedom* and Chase Freedom Flex℠ cardholders can earn 5% cash back at gas stations and home improvement stores.
+Chase also offers a 5 percent cash back bonus in categories that rotate quarterly, and from April to June of this year, Chase Freedom Flex℠ cardholders can earn 5 percent cash back at Lowes and Amazon upon activation.

-*All information about the Chase Freedom has been collected independently by CreditCards.com.
-The issuer did not provide the content, nor is it responsible for its accuracy.
+*Information about the Chase Freedom Flex* has been collected independently by CreditCards.com.
+The issuer did not provide the details, nor is it responsible for their accuracy.